 Running Android: Hikey 970 Development Board

 Do you wish to run Android on an SBC together with Machine learning capabilities?
-With the Hikey 970, the board can run Android (AOSP) or Linux distributions (Ubuntu/Debian), and supports Huawei HiAI SDK that delivers up to 25 times performance, and/or 50 times the power efficiency for A.I. applications.
+With the Hikey 970, the board can run Android (AOSP) or Linux distributions (Ubuntu/Debian) and supports Huawei HiAI SDK that delivers up to 25x performance and 50x power efficiency for A.I. applications.

-The latest HiAI SDK V150 supports Caffe, TensorFlow, TensorFlow Lite, and Android NN frameworks, and various tools.
-Making use of the LPDDR4X 1866MHz memory, and featuring 64GB of UFS 2.1 storage, Bluetooth, WIFI, and GPS, this is a board specifically aimed at developers, especially those looking in maximizing accelerated AI capabilities that are not present in most other development platforms.
+The latest HiAI SDK V150 supports Caffe, TensorFlow, TensorFlow Lite, Android NN frameworks, and various tools.
+Making use of the LPDDR4X 1866MHz memory and featuring 64GB of UFS 2.1 storage, Bluetooth, WIFI, and GPS, this is a board specifically aimed at developers, especially those looking to maximize accelerated AI capabilities that are not present in most other development platforms.

 Hikey 970 Development Board Specs: